Muhyiddin Yassin: Minister of Home Affairs (2018–2020)

+On 16 to 21 September 2019, Muhyiddin visited the United States to boost security ties.

 Prime Minister (2020–2021)

 On 29 February 2020, a week after the country was thrown into a political crisis, Muhyiddin was appointed Prime Minister by the King of Malaysia, following the abrupt resignation of Mahathir Mohamad five days before.
 He is the first person appointed to the position while holding both a parliamentary and state seat at the same time.

 COVID-19 pandemic and movement control order

 During his administration, COVID-19 spread throughout the nation.
 In response, Muhyiddin implemented the Movement Control Order (MCO) on 16 March 2020 to prevent the disease from infecting more Malaysians.
 The MCO started nationwide from 18 March and was extended conditionally to 9 June 2020.
 In response to the economic impact of COVID-19, he introduced an economic stimulus package worth RM 250 billion on 27 March to soften the economic strain during the MCO.

 On 1 May, in conjunction with Labour Day, Muhyiddin announced a Conditional Movement Control Order (CMCO).
 Certain economic sectors were allowed to operate gradually as long as SOP are followed.
 Travel restrictions are partially lifted to allow stranded students staying on their campuses and people who are stuck in other states to return to their respective home.
 Sports, recreational, and large gatherings are still prohibited under the CMCO.

 On 10 May, it was announced that the CMCO will last for another four weeks until 9 June.
 More sectors will be allowed to operate and fewer restrictions are to be applied.
 Shopping malls, dine-in and non-contact sports are allowed as long as social distancing is observed.

 The CMCO was converted into Recovery Movement Control Order (RMCO) and ran from 10 June until 31 August.
 Under the RMCO, more restrictions will be relaxed to allow the public to carry out their daily activities while complying with standard operating procedures.
 Almost all social, religious, business, and educational activities are allowed to resume.
 Hair salons, morning and night markets, and sports-related businesses like gymnasiums will open on a staggered basis, as well as religious congregation such as prayers as long as strict SOPs are followed.
 Reflexology centres, nightclubs, theme parks, karaoke centres, and gatherings such as kenduri (feasts) are still barred during the RMCO.